mithun08/trio-asif-kiran-mithun/docs/PRD_refined.md

 (Confirm each.)

-1. Email is a reliable, unique identifier present across all sources.
+1. ~~Email is a reliable, unique identifier present across all sources.~~ **Contradicted (2026-07-06):** 15 of 35 real feedback files were orphaned — the person existed only as a profile PDF + feedback file, absent from the supply sheet, with no matching email.
+Identity is now corroborated via exact full-name match between profile and feedback (FR-50) when email alone doesn't join records, rather than assumed reliable.
-2. The supply sheet is authoritative for availability (FR-42).
+2. The supply sheet is authoritative for availability (FR-42) — holds for consultants who are *in* the supply sheet; see FR-42's 2026-07-06 clarification for those admitted without one.
 3. The primary user can operate a CLI and read its output.
 4. The Parity Partners profile template is stable enough to parse reliably.
 5. New joiner skills ("from CV") are unverified and should be discounted, not excluded.